Chapter 3. Your function as a web API

 For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web page.
 The other main standard that controls how the World Wide Web works is HTML, which covers how Web pages are formatted and displayed.

-URL Uniform Resource Locator (URL), colloquially termed a web address is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
+URL A Uniform Resource Locator (URL), colloquially termed a web address is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.

 3.1.
 Introducing the Amazon API Gateway